A new family of Gaussian processes for modeling animal movement: application to bat telemetry data: Application to telemetry data

+For the class \(f_{\sigma^2,\beta}(u)=\sigma^2e^{-\beta u}\), the process \(\zeta\) is non-stationary and is not intrinsically stationary on compact time intervals; see Appendix~B, Proposition~B.13.
+In addition, Proposition~\ref{LRM}(ii) establishes its LRD property.
+These properties motivate the consideration of \(\zeta\) for modeling the bat trajectories.

-Assuming independence between the movements of the coordinate axes, we fit the model \( (\zeta_{t})_{t\geq 0} \), with $f_{\sigma,\beta}$ as above, to the telemetry data of the bats and performed a comparison using Akaike Information Criterion (AIC) with respect to the animal telemetry model \( \mu_H(t) \).
+Assuming independence between the coordinate processes, we fit \((\zeta_t)_{t\geq0}\), with \(f_{\sigma^2,\beta}\) as above, separately to the longitude and latitude telemetry series.
+We compare the fitted model with the animal telemetry model \(\mu_H\) using the Akaike information criterion (AIC).
 This dataset is openly available in the repository: \url{https://doi.org/10.5441/001/1.5d736bf0}.
 Among the five telemetry trajectories, altitude information is missing in two cases, limiting our analysis to latitude and longitude data.
 We focus on the telemetry of bat ID $\#4$ to describe the inference.
 To manage computational costs, we generate a periodically sampled trajectory by averaging the location data every 0.5 minutes.
 Figure \ref{mapa} illustrates the resulting trajectory.